code-423n4/2024-03-dittoeth/README.md

 - Fix issues related to withdrawals (see "finding-579" [L-13.
 Instant arbitrage opportunity through rETH and stETH price discrepancy](https://www.codehawks.com/report/clm871gl00001mp081mzjdlwc#L-13)): introduce a "credit" system for when LST (rETH/stETH) is deposited to handle arbitrage between depositing and withdrawing.
 Users can only withdraw what type of LST they deposit with.
 Any extra withdrawals due to yield gain will be given based on checking the oracle price difference between the LSTs.
 Also remove
 - Add redemptions feature similar in purpose to Liquity (not a fork): allows redeeming stable asset (dusd) for eth, from lowest collateral ratio ShortRecord to highest.
 However, ShortRecords are not sorted on-chain, so users must propose a set of ShortRecords will a calculated dispute time (if disputed there is a penalty).
 Then after the time passes, users can claim their corresponding redemption.
 There is also a maximum limit CR that is allowed (at the moment, 2 CR) to be redeemable, meaning if the lowest CR short is 2 CR, the redemption function cannot be used.
 - Help with a potential DUSD discount: when matches happen (bid/ask) below oracle price, the fee/tithe increases accordingly, meaning shorters decrease in yield and some may be incentivized to exit, which happens until some equilibrium is reached.
-- A simple "Recovery Mode" like functionality, when the overal total CR of the system is under 150%, liquidation can happen at 150% instead of 110%.
+- A simple "Recovery Mode" like functionality, when the overall total CR of the system is under 150%, liquidation can happen at 150% instead of 110%.
 - Remove flagging concept from primary liquidations.
 - Redemptions have been introduced with the intention to be available before primary/secondary liquidation methods.
 Upon deploy/release, the associated threshold for liquidations should be lower than the redemption CR.
 - Allow Short Orders to be leveraged, assuming they provide enough to cover minShortErc when matched against a bid.